 - Democratic Hope: Pragmatism and the Politics of Truth (Ithaca: Cornell University Press, 2005).

-- "Creative Democracy: The Task Still Before Us" in Bruce Jennings, ed., Civic Learning, Hastings Center Special Report (forthcoming).
+- "Creative Democracy: The Task Still Before Us" in Gregory E. Kaebnick, et al., ed., Democracy in Crisis: Civic Learning and the Reconstruction of Common Purpose, Hastings Center Special Report (2021): S29-S35.

 - "Roughing It," Reviews in American History 47 (2019): 148-158.